Technologicat/unpythonic/doc/macros.md

 ### `let`, `letseq`, `letrec` as macros

 **Changed in v0.15.0.** *Added support for env-assignment syntax in the bindings subform.
-For consistency with other env-assignments, this is now the preferred syntax to establish let bindings.
+For consistency with other env-assignments, this is now the preferred syntax to establish let-bindings.
 Additionally, the old lispy syntax now accepts also brackets, for consistency with the use of brackets for macro invocations.*

 These macros provide properly lexically scoped `let` constructs, no boilerplate: